alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 This is definitely true, but it's not because your research skills decay.
 It's that bandwagon effects are real.
-You're going from an environment where many people are considering PhD programs, to one where most people people have no plans to go back to school.
-You need to be a much weirder person to decide to do a PhD despite that.
+You're going from an environment where many people are considering PhD programs, to one where most people have no plans to go back to school.
+You need to be a much weirder person to decide to do a PhD once you've settled into a work routine.
 I'm not that weird of a person.
 Well, I mean, I am weird.
 Just not weird in that way.

 Right now, I feel I can achieve my goals without going back to get a PhD, and although formally having the degree would be nice, I don't want the diploma.
-I want what the diploma represents.
-More on that later.
+I want what the diploma represents, and there are ways to get it outside grad school.

 Research Confidence
 ----------------------------------------------------------------------

 One reason I didn't apply to PhD programs was that I wasn't sure I was in the same weight class for research ability as my peers.
-My undegrad research was never anywhere near good enough to publish.
+My undergrad research was never good enough to publish.
-Meetings felt like I was desperately trying not to drown in new topics and iedas.
-It was all just a bit much.
+Meetings felt like I was desperately trying not to drown in new topics and ideas.
+It was all a bit much.
 Friends in my year said they thought I'd do well in grad school, and I disagreed.

 In hindsight...I'm not sure if they were *right*, but they weren't wrong.
 I'm